Eileen O'Donnell

-Eileen Mary O'Donnell (born 1 July 1993), known professionally as Eileen O'Donnell, is an Irish model and international beauty pageant titleholder.
+Eileen Mary O'Donnell (born 1 July 1993), known professionally as Eileen O'Donnell, is an Irish model and beauty pageant titleholder.
 O'Donnell started her career in 2011 and has since modelled in the categories of fashion, skincare and swimwear.
 She has gone on to collaborate with numerous notable brands including Pretty Little Thing, GymKing, MVMT Watches, The Couture Club, Ziaja Skincare, Benefit Cosmetics, amongst others.

 Since 2016, she has represented Ireland in a number of international competitions and pageantries.
 She won the title of Miss Bikini Ireland in 2017 and participated in the Swimsuit USA International Model Search in 2018.
 She was crowned Miss Earth Ireland 2020.

 Early life and education

 O'Donnell was born in 1993 and raised in Derry, the second-largest city in Northern Ireland for the entirety of her childhood.
 In 2002 at the age of 9, she took part in a cross-community project that enabled her to experience life in the United States for 6 weeks.